 But the first port of call for many is checking which trainers and jockeys have proven themselves at this meeting in the past, and a glance at the table below highlights those handlers who have taken a shining to Royal Ascot’s winner's enclosure.

-With 93 Royal Ascot winners between them since 2007, Aidan O’Brien, Sir Michael Stoute, John Gosden and Mark Johnston are four trainers to look out for.
-However, with a clear level stakes loss in following all four blind, a closer look is required in order of highlighting where the profits lurk:
+With 94 Royal Ascot winners between them since 2008, Aidan O’Brien, Sir Michael Stoute, John Gosden and Mark Johnston are four trainers to look out for, with O’Brien showing a clear level +£25 stakes profit with all runners during the last 10 years.